tmriskl/WeGuide/README.md

 # WeGuide
-An app to guide peaple how to use their smartphone
+An app that has answers common questions about smartphones in multiple languages.